Frequently Asked Questions

 When you fail to pay or appear in court by the due date, the court may impose a $300.00 civil assessment pursuant to PC 1214.1.
 The civil assessment is in addition to any other fines imposed on the case.

-Reserve a Court Date within the time frame or pay the fine amount shown in the warning notice the Court may take steps to suspend your driver’s license pursuant to CVC 40509/40509.5.
-The Court may also submit your case to an Outside Collection Vendor to contact your employer and take the amount owed from your wages, bank account(s) or subtract it from your tax refund and/or lottery winnings.
+If you fail to appear in Court by your appearance date, the Court may send a Delinquency Notice.
+A civil assessment of $300 will go into effect 20 calendar days after the court mails you the warning notice.
+If you do not Reserve a Court Date within the time frame or pay the fine amount shown in the warning notice the Court may take steps to suspend your driver’s license pursuant to CVC 40509/40509.5.
+The Court may also submit your case to an outside collection vendor to contact your employer and take the amount owed from your wages, bank account(s) or subtract it from your tax refund, unclaimed property and/or lottery winnings.

-If you appear at the Collections Department and show good cause for failure to appear or failure to pay, the court may vacate your civil assessment.
+If you appear at the Collections Department and show good cause for failure to appear or failure to pay, the Court may vacate your civil assessment.
 Good cause may be defined as serving in the military overseas, hospitalized, incarcerated, or other extraordinary reason.
 You must bring written official proof signed by a military officer, doctor or incarceration record to the Collection Department.

-Although your case is in Collection status, it may still be eligible for
+Although your case is in Collection status, it may still be eligible for Traffic School.

-Online by visiting:
+Online by visiting: https://www.paybill.com/occourts

 At the courtesy boxes or door slots located outside of the above listed Court locations 24 hours a day, 7 days a week.
 Payments, proof of correction with correction fee and properly completed documents placed in drop boxes before 4:00 pm on an open court date will be considered received on the same date.